jairus-m/dagster-sdlc/README.md

 4. Build the Python package in developer mode via `uv pip install -e ".[dev]"`
 5. Run the dagster daemon locally via `dagster dev`
 6. Materialize the pipeline!

+Note: The `refresh_token` in the Strava UI produces an `access_token` that is limited in scope.
+Please follow these [Strava Dev Docs](https://developers.strava.com/docs/getting-started/#oauth) to generate the proper `refresh_token` which will then produce an `access_token` with the proper scopes.